great-expectations/great_expectations/docs/README.md

 1. In the [`docusaurus/docs` folder](https://github.com/great-expectations/great_expectations/tree/develop/docs/docusaurus/docs), go to the topic file you want to edit.

     The topic URL includes the topic file name.
-For example, the URL for the Great Core overview is https://docs.greatexpectations.io/docs/core/introduction/gx_overview.
+For example, the URL for the Great Expectations Core overview is https://docs.greatexpectations.io/docs/core/introduction/gx_overview.
 The URL indicates the topic is located in the `core/introduction` folder, and it's named `gx_overview`.

 2. Click the file and then click **Edit this file**.